mahendrabairagi/visual/roaddamageinspection.md

 ### First download pre-built TensorFlow object detection model for detecting road damage.
 [trainedModel](https://s3-ap-northeast-1.amazonaws.com/mycityreport/trainedModels.tar.gz)

-the download file has two files 1.frozen graph of the model (ssd_inception_RoadDamageDetector.pb) and 2. label map for the model (crack_label_map.pbtxt)
+the download file has model files frozen graph of the model (ssd_inception_RoadDamageDetector.pb and ssd_mobilenet_RoadDamageDetector.pb ) and a label map for the model (crack_label_map.pbtxt).
+We will be using ssd_inception_RoadDamageDetector model.

 ### Implementation steps